Joyful Training Builds More Than Behavior. It Builds Partnership.

 There is a belief in the dog world that training must be serious to be effective.
 That progress only comes through pressure.
 That real learning requires intensity, repetition, correction, and high expectations.

-But that approach misses something simple and powerful.
+This mindset misses something simple and powerful.

 Learning is more durable when it is paired with a positive emotional experience.